Weymouth Museum

 Weymouth Museum is a museum in Weymouth, Dorset, England.
-Its permanent home is in Brewers Quay on the south side of Hope Square near Weymouth Harbour.
-However, due to redevelopment of the building, it is currently operating from a pop-up shop at 40b St Thomas Street in Weymouth.
+It was established in 1972 in the former Melcombe Regis Boys' School at Westham Road and moved to Brewers Quay, on the south side of Hope Square near Weymouth Harbour, in 1990.
+Although the building remains the museum's permanent home, it is currently closed as Brewers Quay is being redeveloped.